Oak Creek, Wisconsin: Transportation and transit

 According to Walk Score, Oak Creek is a largely "car dependent" city, with an overall walk score of 21/100 and it has "minimal biking infrastructure", with an overall bike score of 40/100.

 Oak Creek is serviced by the Milwaukee County Transit System routes 40, 80, 219 and the PurpleLine.

 The city shares a border with General Mitchell International Airport in Milwaukee.
 In the metro Milwaukee area, three Class 1 railroads deliver freight.
 For passenger transport, Amtrak’s Hiawatha service connects General Mitchell International Airport to the heart of Chicago.

 Healthcare

-The Froedtert Drexel Town Square Health Center and Aurora Health Center are located in Oak Creek and provide urgent care.
-Ascension SE Wisconsin Hospital is located in neighboring Franklin.
+Oak Creek is served by a range of healthcare facilities, including hospitals, clinics, and urgent care centers.
+The city is home to Froedtert Community Hospital – Oak Creek, a small inpatient facility offering 24/7 emergency services, diagnostic imaging, and pharmacy care.
+Adjacent to the hospital is the Drexel Town Square Health Center, which provides primary care, urgent care, specialty services, outpatient surgery, and lab work.

+Additional outpatient services are offered by Aurora Health Care, including family medicine, behavioral health, and urgent care.
+Ascension Medical Group also operates a primary care clinic in the city, and Children’s Wisconsin maintains a pediatric clinic.
+Diagnostic imaging is available through Froedtert RAYUS Radiology.

+For more advanced or specialized care, residents often utilize nearby full-service hospitals in Franklin and Milwaukee, such as Ascension SE Wisconsin Hospital – Franklin and Aurora St. Luke’s South Shore.
+Public health services are coordinated by the Oak Creek Health Department, which provides immunizations, screenings, and community health programs.

 Public safety

 The Oak Creek Police Department is responsible for the city's law enforcement since September 11, 1956.